 The Regional Flood Planning process is designed to be a public process.
 The RFPG adheres to the Texas Open Meetings Act and Freedom of Information Act, including notification requirements.
 The RFPG incorporates a robust public outreach plan to encourage and solicit local entities and public input.
-The development of this plan and its adoption is also included in Chapter 10.
+This plan's development and adoption are also included in Chapter 10.
+This chapter was amended in 2023 to reflect the amendment process.

-Related Appendices
+• Related Appendices